 When there’s not enough of these hormones, your body has trouble with these basic functions.
 That causes the symptoms of adrenal insufficiency -- fatigue, muscle weakness, low appetite, weight loss, and belly pain, among others.

-You can have either primary or secondary adrenal insufficiency.
+You can have either primary, secondary or tertiary adrenal insufficiency.